 Council expects project completion to be in mid-2019.

-The current parking bays and drop and go zone along Taringa parade will be unavailable during construction.
-Longer term parking and the two minute drop and go zone on Russell Terrace will be available for use.
+The current parking bays and drop and go zone along Taringa Parade is unavailable during construction.
+Longer term parking and the two minute drop and go zone on Russell Terrace are available for use.
 Detours for cyclists and pedestrians will be in place during the works as a result of temporarily restricted footpath access.

 The works include the removal of 92 plants and shrubs and 37 trees.
 Council will plant a total of 148 new trees in the local area.
 Meaning that for every tree removed, four trees will be replanted.
 In addition, Council will plant 1116 plants and groundcovers in the project area.
 Vegetation impacts will be offset in accordance with Council policies and relevant legislative requirements.
 Council will remove all trees in consultation with an arborist.
 Council will make every effort to minimise environmental impacts during construction.